wilo01/nvim-config/Notes.md

 - [ ] Add notification or proper action instead of error for <leader>p and <leader>pf
 - [ ] witch key snacks toggle remaps and command
 - [ ] Add autosave on neovim inactivity
-- [ ] Fix annoying issue with LSP formatting -> Does not work in large files
+- [ ] Fix annoying issue with LSP formatting -> Does not work in large files -> Example utility.js
 - [ ] Add ignore witch key or add longer timeout
 - [ ] Improve -> Disable plugins via snacks or command -> use "comp = false"
 - [ ] Fix issue with hardtime enabled -> Remap Ctrl+N in visual mode